-Learning objectives Content Teaching/ Learning Activities Knowledge and understanding Skills Attitudes and values Explain concepts related to the lessons on numbers and operations; List the techniques and strategies for facilitating lessons related to numbers and operations; Choose suitable teaching and learning resources for facilitating lessons related to numbers and operations.
-List the components of a lesson plan on numbers and operations.
-Discuss techniques and strategies for facilitating lessons related to numbers and operations.
-Make appropriate resources using low cost materials to be used in lessons related to numbers and operations.
-Appreciate the concepts related to lessons on numbers and operations; Show concern on generic competences to be developed and cross- cutting issues to be integrated in the lessons related to numbers and operations.
-Recall on concepts related to numbers and operations; Active teaching techniques and strategies for facilitating lessons related to numbers and operations; Activities for developing generic competences and integration of crosscutting issues in the lessons related to numbers and operations.
-Production and organization of appropriate resources for the lessons related to numbers and operations using low cost In groups, student -teachers discuss different concepts related to numbers and operations; Through group discussion student teachers select and discuss techniques and strategies for facilitating lessons related to numbers and operations; Through think- pair -share student teachers select and produce appropriate resources to be used in the lessons related to numbers and operations using low cost materials.
+Learning objectives Content Teaching/ Learning Knowledge and understanding Skills Attitudes and values Activities Explain concepts related to the lessons on numbers and operations List the techniques and strategies for facilitating lessons related to numbers and operations Choose suitable teaching and learning resources for facilitating lessons related to numbers and operations List the components of a lesson plan on numbers and operations Discuss techniques and strategies for facilitating lessons related to numbers and operations Make appropriate resources using low cost materials to be used in lessons related to numbers and operations Develop lesson plans related to numbers and operations Use various techniques for developing generic competences and crosscutting issues in the lesson plan for numbers and operations Appreciate the concepts related to lessons on numbers and operations Show concern on generic competences to be developed and cross-cutting issues to be integrated in the lessons related to numbers and operations Recall on concepts related to numbers and operations Active teaching techniques and strategies for facilitating lessons related to numbers and operations Activities for developing generic competences and integration of crosscutting issues in the lessons related to numbers and operations Production and organization of appropriate resources for the lessons related to numbers and operations using low cost materials: Manila cards or slips of paper; abacus and textbooks and objects of different colors, Scissors to make cut outs of numbers, Markers to write numbers that can be seen from back of the room.
+In groups, student -teachers discuss different concepts related to numbers and operations Through group discussion student teachers select and discuss techniques and strategies for facilitating lessons related to numbers and operations; Through think- pair -share student teachers select and produce appropriate resources to be used in the lessons related to numbers and operations using low cost materials.
+In pairs, student teachers write a lesson plan on numbers and operations and present it to the whole class.